-I thoroughly recommend staying in Te Anu for a few days as this gives you access to not just Milford Sound but the much larger and lesser visited Doubtful Sound.
+I thoroughly recommend staying in Te Anau for a few days as this gives you access to not just Milford Sound but the much larger and lesser-visited Doubtful Sound.
 Staying overnight on a boat gives you an even more intimate experience once everyone else has gone home.

 When to go